Defining what a song remix is

 To make a remix of an original song is nothing new.

-Looking back in the history of music, artists were making a remix to practically anything they can get their hands on.
+Looking back on the history of music, artists were making remixes to practically anything they could get their hands on.

 This is especially true for dance music.